DreamerCollective/DreamerEpicCycle/README.md

 # DreamerEpicCycle
 A game were you participate in and shape the events in a science fiction fantasy galaxy

-## Instructions and Navigations
-All of the code is organized into folders.
-For example, chapter2.

 The code has been tested with the following software:
 - Visual Studio 2019 Community Edition 16.11.8 (Windows)
 - gcc 9 (Linux)